rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 ### clear

-- unsets the src of the video player (doesn't hide)
+Unsets the `source` of the video player (without hiding it).

 ```js
 VideoPlayer.clear()
 ```

 ### pause

-- pauses the video
+Pauses the video that is currently being played.

 ```js
 VideoPlayer.open(videoUrl)